git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 * `size` is the size of the part in bytes.
 If `size` is omitted, default to read until the end of file.
 * If both `pos` and `size` are omitted, the action is expected to be a single-part upload of the entire file

-In adition, `parts` actions may include the following parameters:
+In addition, `parts` actions may include the following parameters:
 * `method`, with `PUT` as the default method if none is specified.
 This allows customizing the HTTP method used when uploading object parts.
 * `want_digest` to specify an expected HTTP `Digest` header, as described below.